Predictive analytics in retail:

 Inflexible legacy systems

-Outdated IT systems could prevent retail organizations from leveraging new data-driven technologies.
+Legacy IT systems can hinder retail organizations from fully utilizing modern data-driven technologies.

 Siloed data